How do you start a photography business?

 When you’re starting out, rentals allow you to experiment with different cameras and lenses, discovering what aligns with your shooting style and niche.
 Need high-speed lenses for capturing action sports?
 Rent them for specific projects.

 Once you solidify your niche and equipment preferences, consider purchasing key items.
-Prioritize gear crucial to your niche, like macro lenses for product photography or telephoto lenses for wildlife.
-Remember, quality over quantity is key – invest in sturdy, versatile pieces that grow with you.
+Focus on essential photography equipment for beginners, prioritizing gear crucial to your niche—like macro lenses for product photography or telephoto lenses for wildlife.
+Remember, quality over quantity is key; invest in sturdy, versatile pieces that grow with you.

 Beyond the camera, don’t forget essentials like lighting equipment (especially for studio portraits or product photography) and sturdy tripods.
 Affordable options abound, allowing you to build your kit gradually.